Survivor’s Guilt in the Mountains Survivor’s Guilt in the Mountains

 Paulina Wilk

-Even the Chinese regime had to give in when faced with the power of his dreams.
-Beaming optimism, the Nepalese man was the only person allowed to climb Shishapangma in Tibet.
-This mountain was the last to surrender, and he conquered all the 14 eight-thousanders of the world, in record time at that.
+Even the Chinese regime had to give in when faced with the power of one Nepalese man’s dreams.
+Beaming with optimism, he was the only person allowed to climb Shishapangma in Tibet.
+It was the last mountain was the last to surrender to his determination, and he conquered all the fourteen eight-thousanders of the world—in record time, at that.

-The conditions were far from perfect until suddenly, the weather turned gorgeous.
-Through the early hours of Wednesday 22nd May 2019, the weather cleared around Everest, the highest mountain in the world.
-Gentle wind, snow falling lightly, clear skies.
-Everyone wanted to climb it at once.
-Everyone meaning the 200 climbers holding Nepalese permits, and the more than 100 guides and Sherpas who were assisting them.
-All these people had been waiting for more than a dozen days for such a chance.
-To many, it was their life’s dream, one that cost them dearly.
-Nobody was going to give up, and there was nobody on Everest to control such a large crowd, driven by a dream this powerful.
-Out of 59 connecting officers (appointed by the Nepalese government for obligatory positions in order to control the traffic and situation on the mountain), only five arrived at the base.
+At first, the conditions were far from perfect until suddenly, the weather turned gorgeous.
+Through the early hours of Wednesday, May 22, 2019, the weather cleared around Everest: a gentle wind, light-falling snow, clear skies.
+Everyone wanted to climb the behemouth at once.
+Everyone meaning the two-hundred climbers holding Nepalese permits, and the more than one hundred guides and Sherpas who were assisting them.
+They had all been waiting for more than a dozen days for such a chance, and to many, it was their life’s dream—one that cost them dearly.
+Nobody was going to give up, and there was nobody on Everest to control such a large crowd driven by a dream this powerful.
+Out of fifty-nine connecting officers (appointed by the Nepalese government for obligatory positions in order to control the traffic and situation on the mountain), only five arrived at the base.
 None of them wanted to go any higher.
 They were unacclimatized government officials who struggled with heights and had only theoretical skills at their disposal.
-And they were the ones who were supposed to stop some groups from going up and to clear the traffic on the vertical route.
+And they were the ones who were supposed to stop some groups from going up, as well as the ones to clear the traffic on the vertical route.

 Continue reading